 - A. Design Standards for the Mixed Use 4 District.

-Notwithstanding any provisions of this Article to the contrary, buildings and structures in the Mixed Use 4 district shall conform to the following standards: - 1.
-Height.
+Notwithstanding any provisions of this Article to the contrary, buildings and structures in the Mixed Use 4 district shall conform to the following standards: - Height.
 Buildings in the Mixed Use 4 district shall be a minimum of 2 stories and shall conform to the limits for building height and stories established in Sec.
 4.2.3.
-The City Council may grant a special permit to allow up to 4 stories and 48 feet of building height by finding that the proposed structure is compatible in visual scale to its surroundings, does not adversely affect its surroundings by creating shadows or blocking views, and advances the purposes of this district. - 2.
+The City Council may grant a special permit to allow up to 4 stories and 48 feet of building height by finding that the proposed structure is compatible in visual scale to its surroundings, does not create shadows or blocked views that have material and adverse effects on its surroundings, and advances the purposes of this district. - 2.
 Mixed-Use Residential Incentive.
 Buildings that meet the definition of mixed-use residential buildings shall conform to the specific limits for building height and stories established in Sec.
 4.2.3.
-The City Council may grant a special permit to allow up to 5 stories and 60 feet of building height by finding that the proposed structure is compatible in visual scale to its surroundings, does not adversely affect its surroundings by creating shadows or blocking views, and advances the purposes of this district. - 3.
+The City Council may grant a special permit to allow up to 5 stories and 60 feet of building height by finding that the proposed structure is compatible in visual scale to its surroundings, does not create shadows or blocked views that have material and adverse effects on its surroundings, and advances the purposes of this district. - 3.
 Residential Density.
 The City Council may grant a special permit to waive the lot area per dwelling unit requirement of Sec.
-4.2.3. by finding that the proposed density creates a beneficial living environment for the residents, does not adversely affect the traffic on roads in

-- the vicinity, and better achieves the purposes of this district than strict compliance with these standards. - 4.
+4.2.2.A.2 by finding that the proposed density creates a beneficial living environment for the residents, does not adversely affect the traffic on roads in the vicinity, and better achieves the purposes of this district than strict compliance with these standards. - 4.
 Setbacks.
-The City Council may grant a special permit to waive the following setback requirements by finding the proposed plan can better protect the surrounding community from shadows and blocked views, support pedestrian vitality, and encourage the purposes of this district than strict compliance with the following standards: - A minimum of 75 percent of the frontage of the lot facing a public way shall contain a building or buildings, the first floor facade of which is setback between 0 and 10 feet from lot line.
+The City Council may grant a special permit to waive strict compliance with the following setback requirements by finding the proposed plan does not create shadows or blocked views that have material and adverse effects on its surroundings, supports pedestrian vitality, and advances the purposes of this district: - a.
+A minimum of 75 percent of the frontage of the lot facing a public way shall contain a of which is setback between 0 and 10 feet from lot line.

-- No side or rear setbacks are required, except, where abutting a residential district, the required side and rear setbacks shall be no less than 20 feet. - Any portion of a building greater than 40 feet in height must be setback 1 foot from the adjacent lot line for each additional foot of height.
+b.
+No side or rear setbacks are required, except, where abutting a residential district, the required side and rear setbacks shall be no less than 20 feet.

+c.
+Any portion of a building greater than 40 feet in height must be setback 1 foot from the adjacent lot line for each additional foot of height.